 It’s basically the most glorious dinner and it all came about when I was out of traditional pasta sauce and only had Mexican ingredients on hand.
 Typical.
 I do love a taco night and if I ever was running low on Old El Paso enchilada sauce, I might have a small panic attack.
 Anyways, I did a mash up of pasta and chicken enchiladas (my husbands favorite meal) and the rest is history!
 It’s perfectly easy to make and it doubles as leftovers for a few days too!
 Chicken Enchilada Pasta Bake for the win!!

 - 1 tbsp olive oil

-- 1 pound chicken breast, sliced into thin strips
+- 1 pound chicken thighs, sliced into thin strips

 - kosher salt and freshly cracked black pepper

 - 5 garlic cloves, chopped

 - 15 oz crushed tomatoes

 - Kosher salt and freshly cracked black pepper